Luuk34/sqlite3pdf/README.md

 # sqlite3pdf
-a PDF containting the documentation from sqlite.org
+a PDF containing the documentation from sqlite.org